Data Centers in Hartford

 Natural Disaster Risk

 Hartford has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 69.52 as of September 2025.
-The primary environmental threats are weather-related and do not include the seismic or wildfire risks common in other US regions.
+The risk profile is manageable for properly engineered facilities and does not include the high-impact seismic threats seen in other parts of the country.